Fatigue

 - Plan your day.
 Set small manageable goals and rest before you get too tired.

-- Try to keep your schedule as regular as possible, e.g. avoid sleeping in, go to bed at your usual time, and take a short nap if you get tired during the day.
+- Keep to a regular schedule if possible.
+Avoid sleeping in, go to bed at your usual time, and take a short nap if you get tired during the day.

 - Eat a healthy, well-balanced diet to keep energy levels up.

-- Regular light to moderate exercise has been shown to reduce fatigue.
+- Regular light-to-moderate exercise has been shown to reduce fatigue.
 Even a walk around the block can help.
-A physiotherapist or exercise physiologist can develop an exercise program for you, but talk to your doctor first.
+A physiotherapist or exercise physiologist can make an exercise program for you.

-- Ask for and accept help from family and friends, e.g. with shopping or childcare.
+- Ask for and accept help with shopping or childcare.
+Try apps like Gather My Crew.

 Podcast: Managing Cancer Fatigue